Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 controls, that are operating effectively for ensuring the accuracy and completeness of the accounting

-true and fair view and are free from material misstatement, whether due to fraud or error.
+a true e and fair view and are free from material misstatement, whether due to fraud or error.

 In preparing the Standalone Financial Statements, management is responsible for assessing the